Craniopharyngioma: Mechanisms

 Craniopharyngioma is a rare, usually suprasellar neoplasm, which may be cystic, that develops from nests of epithelium derived from Rathke's pouch.
 Rathke's pouch is an embryonic precursor of the anterior pituitary.

 Craniopharyngiomas are typically very slow-growing tumors.
 They arise from the cells along the pituitary stalk, specifically from nests of odontogenic (tooth-forming) epithelium within the suprasellar/diencephalic region, so contain deposits of calcium that are evident on an X-ray.

+There are two types of craniopharyngiomas: the more common adamantinomatous type, and the rarer papillary type.
+Both types are associated with spontaneous mutations in genes that manage cellular division.
+The two different mutations are mutually exclusive and cannot co-exist.
+Both mutations are somatic, meaning they are acquired throughout one’s lifetime and not passed on to offspring.
+When these mutations transpire, cell proliferation is no longer controlled and tumor formation may occur, usually as slow-growing tumors.
+The two distinct types of craniopharyngiomas are caused by mutations in different genes.
+Although there have been other mutations identified to play a role in the development of craniopharyngiomas, CTNNB1 and BRAF mutations are most commonly seen as causative agents for adamantinomatous and papillary craniopharyngiomas, respectively.

+Adamantinomatous craniopharyngiomas are caused by spontaneous mutations in the CTNNB1 gene, a proto-oncogene.
+The CTNNB1 gene encodes a region of the β-catenin protein that allows for it to be inactivated.
+With the inability to deactivate β-catenin, there is an overaccumulation of the protein in the cytoplasm, causing the Wnt signaling pathway to function excessively.
+The Wnt pathway is responsible for controlling gene transcription and cell proliferation, and overactivation can cause tumor growths.

+The Wnt signaling pathway, utilizing β-catenin to activate transcription.

+Papillary craniopharyngiomas, however, are associated with spontaneous mutations in the BRAF gene.
+These mutations overactivate mitogen-dependent kinase pathways, ultimately leading to uncontrolled cell growth.

+When cell proliferation is uncontrolled, tumor formation can interfere with several brain functions.
+Craniopharyngiomas can affect the optic nerves, hypothalamus, pituitary gland, and cranial nerves.
+These invasions often cause headaches, vision problems, and changes in the endocrine system.

 Diagnosis

 Imaging scans for craniopharyngioma

 A physician can conduct a few scans and tests to diagnose a person with craniopharyngioma.
 High-resolution magnetic resonance imaging (MRI) is commonly used as a diagnostic tool; however, computer tomography (CT) remains the gold standard imaging choice for craniopharyngioma diagnosis as it can detect the severity of the calcification within the tumour.

-In some cases, a powerful 3T (Tesla) MRI scanner can help define the location of critical brain structures affected by the tumor.
+In some cases, a powerful 3 T (tesla) MRI scanner can help define the location of critical brain structures affected by the tumor.
 The histologic pattern consists of nesting of squamous epithelium bordered by radially arranged cells.
 It is frequently accompanied by calcium deposition and may have a microscopic papillary architecture.
 A computed tomography (CT) scan is also a good diagnostic tool, as it detects calcification in the tumor.